Super LiDAR Intensity for Robotic Perception: Methodology

 where \(r_d\) is the radius of the laser detector, \(d\) is the offset between the measured range and the true object distance, \(D\) is the lens diameter, and \(S_d\) is the focal length.
 At near distances, \(\eta(R)\) is small but increases rapidly as \(R\) grows, stabilizing near 1.0 for large \(R\).
 Rearranging Eq. \eqref{eq:theoretical_model} to express \(I_e\) in terms of other variables:

-where \(C\) is a proportionality constant that accounts for system-specific calibration factors. \(I_c\) represents the corrected or true intensity.
+where \(C\) is a proportionality constant that accounts for system-specific calibration factors. \(I_c\) is the corrected or true intensity.

-In practice, we collected data for objects with the same material under controlled angles and distances, fitted the required parameters by Eq. \ref{eq:Ie}, and applied them to the raw dense LiDAR reflectance images to generate supervised compensated results.
+In practice, we collected data for objects with the same material under controlled angles and distances, fitted the required parameters by Eq. \ref{eq:Ie}, and applied them to generate supervised compensated results for training.
 The compensated results are shown in Fig. \ref{fig:com_compare}.
 However, the above methods are further limited by data collection constraints and sensor configurations, making them inadequate for capturing complex, non-linear relationships in diverse environments.
 To address this, we use a simplified, parameterized compensation model, as shown in Eq. \eqref{eq:distance_compensation_learnable} and \eqref{eq:final_compensation_learnable}, which is based on Eq. \eqref{eq:Ie} but incorporates an additional decay factor to comprehensively handle both near-distance and far-distance effects.
 For distance compensation, the distance correction factor \(\frac{R^2}{\eta(R)}\) becomes significantly large when \(R\) is large.
 Therefore, we approximated it using a second-order polynomial combined with an exponential decay factor to handle far-distance effects.

-where \(\alpha\), \(\beta\), \(\gamma\), and \(\lambda\) are learnable parameters predicted dynamically by the network to capture the non-linear relationship between intensity and range.
+where \(\xi\), \(\beta\), \(\gamma\), and \(\lambda\) are learnable parameters predicted dynamically by the network to capture the non-linear relationship between intensity and range.

 For incidence-angle compensation, the intensity is normalized by \(\cos(\alpha)\), following Lambert's cosine law\cite{kaasalainen2011analysis}.
-By combining both distance and angle compensation, the corrected intensity \(I_{\text{com}}\) is expressed as
+By combining both distance and angle compensation, the corrected intensity \(I_{\text{com}}\) is expressed as:

-where \(I_{\text{m}}\) represents the measured intensity, equal to the $I(R, \alpha, \rho)$ in Eq.6, and \(\kappa\) is a learnable parameter to account for variations in surface reflectance and sensor-specific factors.
-In our method, convolutional layers are used to dynamically predict the compensation parameters \(\alpha\), \(\beta\), \(\gamma\), \(\lambda\) and \(\kappa\) for each pixel based on local context, the distance $R$ and the incident angle $\alpha$ are both provided by $D_{2}$.
-These parameters are then applied to \(I_{\text{m}}\) using Eq. \eqref{eq:final_compensation_learnable}, enabling the model to perform intensity compensation.